htuncel/foody/README.md

+# Ingredient Search

+A web application where a user can search for food ingredients.

 # How to run

 First clone the project.

 Then update the .env files to include your own spoonacular API key.

+---

 ### Run yarn command to download the dependencies